stevenaeola/gitpitch/prog/git_collab/PITCHME.md

 ---

-@quote[They noted, for example, that “software craftsmanship and clean code,” “emphasis on coding style and commenting,” and “soft- ware maintenance” were not sufficiently stressed within their own undergraduate experiences]
+@quote[They noted, for example, that “software craftsmanship and clean code,” “emphasis on coding style and commenting,” and “software maintenance” were not sufficiently stressed within their own undergraduate experiences]

 ---